-RJG recommends that sensors be calibrated every year, but the need for regular calibration depends largely on the accuracy required for the application and the requirements of individual quality systems and industry regulations.
+RJG's standard recommendation is that sensors be calibrated every year, but the need for regular calibration depends largely on the accuracy required for the application and the requirements of individual quality systems and industry regulations.

 RJG sensors are designed to hold calibration for operating life.
 The vast majority stay within a 2% accuracy specification, which is sufficient for most customer applications.